rentziass/age_validator/README.md

 ## Optional parameters

-The age validator also accepts a minimum parameter, and also a custom error message:
+The age validator accepts a minimum parameter, and also a custom error message:

 ```ruby
 validates :my_date_attribute, :age => {minimum: 14, message: "Your message"}